4102/Sentimental-Stats/README.md

   * Twitter4J
   * Standford's NLP library
   * Scala-Chart, a nice wrapper for JFreeChart
-  * MongoDB, with its official Scala Driver.
+  * MongoDB, using Casbah as a driver.
+  * The Play Json library.

 ### Who works on what